axadam/Numerical/README.md

 Functions to find the root of a function of interest.

-* `root(guess:xmin?:xmax?:tolerance:method:f)` - Finds a root of f without any derivatives.
+* `root(guess:xmin?:xmax?:tolerance:method:intercept:f)` - Finds a root of f without any derivatives.
 It first brackets the root and then finds it within that interval.
 Multiple methods to find the root are available, including: Secant, Brent's (default), Dekker's, Ridders', and TOMS Algo 748.
+A non-zero intercept may optionally be specified which then informs the tolerance of the exit condition.
+This is useful when using the root to invert a function.

 * `root(guess:xmin?:xmax?:tolerance:f:f1)` - Finds a root of f using its first derivative.
 This is the Newton-Raphson method.